pilcrowonpaper/copenhagen/pages/cryptography/ecdsa.md

 ### SEC1

-In SEC 1, which defines ECDSA, public keys can either be uncompressed or compressed.
+In [SEC 1](https://www.secg.org/sec1-v2.pdf), public keys can either be encoded in an uncompressed or compressed form.
 Uncompressed keys are the concatenation of x and y, with a leading `0x04` byte.
 The values are encoded as big-endian bytes with a size equivalent to the curve size.
 For example, P-256 is 256 bits or 32 bytes in size.

 ```
 0x04 || x || y